PdxCodeGuild/class_tiger/1 Python/docs/11 - Exceptions.md

 ## Writing Custom Exceptions

-You can write your own exceptions by inheriting from `Exception`.
+You can write your own exceptions by writing a custom [class](https://github.com/PdxCodeGuild/PythonFullStack2/blob/master/1%20Python/docs/15%20-%20Classes.md) for it and inheriting from `Exception`.
 This is useful if you had a particular name for your exception, or wanted it to carry particular information.

 ```python